ddiefenthaler/websocket-server/documentation/text/threads.md

 In both cases it will run in a seperate thread.

 The _observer_ will also just stay a seperate thread.
-However as this
+It will periodically check for jobs it has to do and will sleep otherwise.

-Since the seperate threads just enque further tasks and are blocking otherwise they do not get into the way of the worker threads.
+Since the seperate threads just enque further tasks and are blocked otherwise they only put very little load onto the system.
+Therefore the should not get into the way of the worker threads.